bijayrawani/scoreboard-sportradar/README.md

-# This is my simple ScoreBoard application to implement the football world cup event between multiple teams

-## Create the datamodel objects as follows
+# Football world cup score board application

+A live scoreboard application for tracking football World Cup games and scores.

+## Features
+- Start a game with initial score 0-0, capturing home team and away team.
+- Finish a game to remove it from the scoreboard.
+- Update score of a game with home team score and away team score.
+- Get a summary of games ordered by the most recently added, for those with the same total score.

+## Design of datamodel domains and service layer and testcases of the application
+#### 1. Datamodel domains
 - GameStatus
 - Game
 - Team
-## Create service which includes all the methods required for ScoreBoardOperations
+#### 2. Create service and their implementations classes
-- ScoreBoardService with the following methods
+- **ScoreBoardService** interface with the methods (startGame, finishGame, updateScore and getSummary)
-- startGame(int scoreBoardId, Team homeTeam, Team awayTeam);
-- finishGame(int scoreBoardId, int gameId);
-- updateScore(int scoreBoardId, int gameId, int homeScore, int awayScore);
-- getCompletedSummary(int scoreBoardId);
-- getLiveSummary(int scoreBoardId);
-## Write implementation class ScoreBoardServiceImpl to implement all the service contracts for ScoreBoardService interface

-## Write testcases to test all the contracts/operations for ScoreBoardService
+- **ScoreBoard** class - manages the game lifecycle and game data.
+- **ScoreBoardServiceImpl** class - implementation of ScoreBoardService.
+#### 3. Testcases for **ScoreBoardService**
-- ScoreBoardTest
+- **ScoreBoardTest** class

-## Created this application as Maven Project, run the following commands from the project root directory to get it executed
+## Build application as Maven Project, run the following commands from the project root directory
+- Set up POM.xml with all required dependencies
-- To compile and create jar file "mvn clean install"
+- To compile and create jar file **"mvn clean install"**
-- To run the testcases "mvn test"
+- To run the testcases **"mvn test"**